hantsy/spring-reactive-sample/docs/data/data-neo4j.md

 > In the original [SDN Rx]((https://github.com/neo4j/sdn-rx/)  ), it provided a `@ReactiveDataNeo4jTest` for testing reactive applications, this annotation is not available in Spring Boot 2.4.

-Run the test, it will:

-* Preparing Spring test context.
-* Check if there is a Docker image existed, if not download it firstly.
-* Startup a Docker container for the test.
-* Bind the Docker instance properties to Spring environmental variables.
-* Inject Spring resources.
-* Executing test, if there are some hooks, executing hooks before and after the test execution.
-* Shutdown the Docker container and clean up Spring test context.

 Alternatively, you can create a `ApplicationContextInitializer` to start a Neo4j Docker container manually.

 ```java